 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2017) Low to moderate malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
-P. vivax resistant to chloroquine reported.
+WHO—International Travel and Health (current online update, Country List)(2018) Low to moderate malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
+P. vivax resistance to chloroquine has been reported.
 Malaria risk due to P.falciparum is still present.